 Streaming & Torrenting

-F-Secure Freedome prohibits P2P/torrenting on the vast majority of its VPN servers, including those in the US, UK and most of Europe.
-If you attempt to torrent in any of these locations, you’ll be temporarily blocked from connecting to that server for a few hours – so be careful.
+F-Secure VPN prohibits P2P and torrenting on the vast majority of its VPN servers, including those in the US, UK and most of Europe.
+If you attempt to torrent in any of these locations, you’ll be temporarily blocked from connecting to that server for a few hours.
+Use one of these VPN services for torrenting.

 Encryption & Security